jimbaker/talks/safe-ssl-certs-in-a-hostile-world.md

 About me
 ========

-* Software engineer at Rackspace
+* Racker on the Auto Scaling team
 * Core developer of Jython
 * Co-author of *Definitive Guide to Jython* from Apress
 * Lecturer in CS at Univ of Colorado at Boulder - "Principles of Programming Languages"